nickpapac/docs/README.md

 * `Simple Tests`, which perform a simple real-world scenario, i.e. *Turn Light on through Network Command*
 * `Complex Tests`, which perform a more common and complex real-world scenario, and whose goal is to showcase what an actual Functional test for a real product would test, with more than one assertions and using multiple APIs.

-To understand the usage of Test Scripts in more real life scenarios, make sure to check the [Examples](#examples) section.
+To understand the usage of Test Scripts, make sure to check the [Quick Start Guide](#quick-start-guide) section.

 ## Testboards